 As police from Scotland Yard completed their work, Acting Sergeant Amos Simpson reportedly made an odd request to take home a blood-splattered shawl—blue and dark brown with a pattern of Michaelmas daisies at either end—found at the crime scene as a gift for his seamstress wife.
 His superiors granted permission, but unsurprisingly, the present was not well received.

 Simpson’s horrified wife stashed the seven-foot-long fabric found next to Jack the Ripper’s fourth victim in a box.
 It was never worn or washed as the search for one of the world’s most notorious killers grew colder and colder.
-The person responsible for killing at least five London prostitutes between August and November 1888 was never found, and authorities officially closed the file in 1892.
+The person responsible for killing at least five Londoners between August and November 1888 was never found, and authorities officially closed the file in 1892.

 Who Was Jack the Ripper?